SIGNS OF NUTRIENT DEFICIENCIES

 2. Yeast infections, candida overgrowth, or other bacterial imbalances can also be detrimental to nutrient absorption.
 Healthy gut bacteria help our bodies digest and absorb nutrients.
 When there is overgrowth of various bacteria, like H. pylori, it can hinder our ability to utilize nutrients in the foods we eat.

 5. Artificial ingredients and synthetic vitamins may also displace nutrients and lead to deficiencies and imbalances.
-Most artificial ingredients have not been fully studied for the potential health risks that may occur over time.
+Most artificial ingredients have not been fully studied for the potential health risks that may occur over time yet they may often be found in cheaper supplements.

-6. The use of antibiotics can create imbalances in the gut microbiome, and it can also hinder the absorption of some B vitamins, as I mentioned earlier.
+6. The use of antibiotics can create imbalances in the gut microbiome, and it can also hinder the absorption of some B vitamins that are vital to brain function, as I mentioned earlier.

 If you wonder if your diet or past history of using antibiotics may be affecting your system today, it would be wise to look into it before you find more health issues popping up.

-If you question, “How likely is it that I have parasites?”
-If you have ever drunk tap water, had pets, or swam in lakes, rivers, or pools, or had food poisoning,, the odds are extremely high that you have parasites.
+Do you question, “How likely is it that I have parasites?”
+If you ever drink tap water, swim in lakes, rivers, or pools, or if you have ever had food poisoning or pets, then the odds are extremely high that you have parasites.
 Even here in the USA.
 These critters don’t know borders.
 If parasites aren’t addressed, they can impair the brain’s function, and they can also impair other organs, like the liver, kidneys, and digestive tract.

 WHAT DO WE DO?